-State Assessments
+• State Assessments

-The FY2019 State Assessments are projected to increase \$27,838, or 13.47%, based on the Governor's initial budget assessment to Northborough of \$ 234,448.
+The FY2019 State Assessments are projected to decrease \$5,923, or 2.27%, based on the Governor's initial budget assessment to Northborough of \$255,166.
 However, the Town will not know its final assessments until after the State Legislature completes its budget process, which typically wraps up well after Town Meeting.
-Three categories of State Assessments account for over 75% of the expenses-Mosquito Control (\$62,232), Massachusetts Bay Transportation Authority (\$74,866) and Charter School sending tuition (\$39,222).
+Three categories of State Assessments account for over 72% of the expenses-Mosquito Control (\$64,210), Massachusetts Bay Transportation Authority (\$77,530) and Charter School sending tuition (\$42,312).

-• Stabilization Fund Contribution
+Stabilization Fund Contribution

-As of June 30, 2017, the balance in the Stabilization Fund is \$4.36 million.
-Historically the budget had provided for an annual appropriation of \$100,000 to be added to the Stabilization Fund from the Tax Levy.
+As of June 30, 2018, the balance in the Stabilization Fund is \$4.57 million.
+Historically the budget had provided for an annual appropriation of \$100,000 to be added to the Stabilization Fund.
 However, for several years the appropriation was not possible due to financial constraints.
-Beginning in FY2016, the contribution to Stabilization was restored and augmented for a contribution of \$200,000, with Free Cash being identified as a funding source through the town's Free Cash Policy.
-Additional annual contributions in the same amount were made during FY2017 and FY2018, while the FY2019 budget provides for another \$200,000 contribution in order to maintain preferred reserve levels of approximately 8%.
+Beginning in FY2016, the contribution to the Stabilization Fund was restored and augmented with additional funding for a total contribution of \$200,000 with Free Cash as the source.
+The FY2020 budget provides for another contribution to the Stabilization Fund of \$200,000 from Free Cash in order to maintain preferred reserve levels of approximately 8%.
+Future contributions to the Stabilization Account will require a yearly review of the Town's financial position.
 Overall, the Town's reserves remain within the acceptable levels prescribed by its financial policies, which is 5-10% of operating revenues.
-More information regarding the Town's level of reserves can be found in Appendix A, and information regarding the Town's level of reserves can be found in Appendix B, pages 9 and 10.
+More information regarding the Town's Free Cash Policy can be found in Appendix A, and information regarding the Town's level of reserves can be found in Appendix B, pages 9 and 10.